torhaa1/Planetscope_preprocessing/README.md

-# Planet processing
+## Preprocessing of Planetscope 4-band imagery

-This repository contains scripts for processing of Planetscope imagery.
+This repository contains scripts for preprocessing and basic analysis of Planetscope imagery.
-Code is based on notebooks from Planetlabs, available here: https://github.com/planetlabs/notebooks
+Code is based on notebooks from [Planetlabs](https://github.com/planetlabs/notebooks).

 ## Available notebooks

 ### Preprocessing
 * [PS_preprocess_reflectance_images](https://github.com/t-haakens/Planet_processing/blob/main/PS_preprocess_reflectance_images.ipynb)

+Preprocess multiple images that does not need mosaicing.
 Convert Radiance to Reflectance.
 Deliver images scaled/unscaled, with/without clipping to AOI (area of interest).

 * [PS_preprocess_reflectance_mosaic](https://github.com/t-haakens/Planet_processing/blob/main/PS_preprocess_reflectance_mosaic.ipynb)

+For large AOI's that require several scenes/images (mosaic) to cover the AOI.
 Convert Radiance to Reflectance.
 Deliver images or the mosaic scaled/unscaled, with/without clipping to AOI.

 <br>